ConsumerDataStandardsAustralia/standards/slate/source/includes/cx_standards/notifications.md

 <h3 class="schema-toc" data-cds-menu="h3" id="consumer-experience_notification-standards_cdr-receipts">CDR Receipts</h3>

-Each of the below data standards are binding for the purposes of rule 8.11(1)(fa):
+Each of the below data standards are for the purposes of rule 8.11(1)(fa):

 |Area|CX Standard|
 |-------------------|------------------------------|